Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_operators.md

 ## Jaclang Arithmetic Operators
-Arithmetic operators are used with numeric values to perform common mathematical operations:
+Arithmetic operators are used with numeric values to perform common mathematical operations.

 | **Operator**   | **Name**          | **Example**   |
 |----------------|-------------------|---------------|